kubewarden/kubewarden.io/README.md

 Partner logos use their official white or white-text variants in dark mode.
 The Linux mascot keeps its original colors in both themes.
 Asset sources are listed in [the image source notes](static/images/SOURCES.md).
-The external Teamup calendar retains a light background.
 Code blocks use a dark palette in both themes.

 The theme script runs before the styles load to prevent a flash of the wrong theme.